-If there was a golden age of board games, 2019 would be it.
-Though traditional board games like Monopoly and Candy Land aren't going anywhere, there are more gaming options than ever before.
-In fact, 5,000 new tabletop games were introduced in 2018 alone!
-The proliferation of complex, interesting, and addictive games like Codenames and Pandemic have allowed a new generation of gamers to hang out at home sans screen, which is exactly why you might want to think about starting your own game night.
-Below, find our list of the best new board games that will keep your dinner guests, kids, and family members entertained for hours.
+Yes, we are living in the golden age of board games.
+(In fact, 5,000 new tabletop games were introduced in 2018 alone.)
+The proliferation of complex, interesting, and addictive games like Codenames and Pandemic have allowed a new generation of players to hang out at home sans screen.
+Start your own game night with the best new board games on the market now (and yes, they're all available on Amazon).

-If you look up to a certain scruffy-looking nerf herder, this is the game for you because it lets everyone play as a scoundrel.
 The point of this four player game is to build up your own mythos and make your mark on the galaxy, playing as either a bounty hunter, a mercenary, or a smuggler.
-Players to go on missions like bounty hunting, along with taking dangerous jobs for some of the scum of the universe.
-These missions come in the form of cards.
+Players go on missions and take dangerous jobs for some of the scum of the universe.
 The more successful you are, the more fame (or infamy) you gain.
-As you get further into the game, you can even hire ne'er do wells like Han Solo, Jyn Erso, and Boba Fett to join your crew.
+Be forewarned, though—play can last up to three hours.

 Choose Your Own Adventure